alexsandoval05/alexsandoval05/README.md

 🌍 Based in Bogotá, Colombia – open to remote opportunities.

-🔎 Currently working on projects involving machine learning, dashboard development, supply chain analytics, and business intelligence.
+🔎 Currently working on projects involving dashboard development, supply chain analytics, KPIs and business intelligence.

 📈 Passionate about turning raw data into actionable insights that drive strategic decisions and operational efficiency.